 Roofing Depreciation

 Most policies cover replacement cost.
-If you are unsure, ask your roofing contractor or insurance adjuster.
+If you are unsure, ask your insurance agent or insurance adjuster.

 If you do not use all of your depreciation to get your home fixed, your insurance company will subtract your deductible from the final lower-priced invoice rather than the total claim originally allowed.
 In other words, the insurance company will keep any depreciation not spent on repairs.